mjanowiecki/bulk-blue-jay-docs/docs/workflow/3-create-new-collection.md

 # Create new top-level series in ArchivesSpace

 If your collection includes series, you can also create them manually at this point.
-While they can be included in your archival objects template, manually creating series may make the process easier.
 Record their `Ref IDs` in the `parent` column of your archival object template.

 In our example collection, we have three series with the following `Ref IDs`.